Kurdonthego1/ENSE-375-Software-Testing/Testing.md

 As seen above, we explored and simulated two main flows the user could potentially go through with our application.
 This included success paths and exception conditions.
 The goal of this testing strategy was to validate that the operations worked in sequence, and that error handling would work as intended and provide user with feedback.

+The only component in our program that did not have a dedicated testing file was cli.java.
+We resorted to manually testing it using the use case testing instead, as we believed this was the best method to efficiently test the command line interface, given the time constraint of this project and having to learn and implement a new testing method.

 ### State Transition Testing
 * ![State Transition Diagram](Images/statediagram.png)